top of page

 Introduction

-Dr Tomas Hamilton (‘Tom’) is a specialist in international criminal law with extensive experience of litigation before international tribunals and the conduct of human rights investigations.
-Since arriving at Guernica 37 he has focused on extradition work (with his supervisor Ania Grudzinska), international advisory work, sanctions and export controls, business and human rights, and crime.
+Tomas (‘Tom’) Hamilton is a specialist in crime, extradition and international criminal law with substantial experience of litigation before international tribunals and the conduct of human rights investigations.
+Tom’s practice at G37 Chambers includes international advisory work, sanctions and export controls, business and human rights, and professional discipline.

-From 2016 to 2021, Tom worked for the UN’s Assistance to the Khmer Rouge Trials (UNAKRT), on the Defence in the Case 004 investigations before the Extraordinary Chambers in the Courts of Cambodia (ECCC).
-He led the legal team that supported Counsel in the representation of a client facing charges of genocide, war crimes, and crimes against humanity.
+From 2016 to 2021, Tom worked for the UN Assistance to the Khmer Rouge Trials (UNAKRT) in the Case 004 investigations before the Extraordinary Chambers in the Courts of Cambodia (ECCC).
+Tom led the defence team for Counsel to Mr Yim Tith, who faced charges of genocide, war crimes, and crimes against humanity.

-Tom actively engages in pro bono work and provides advisory services to organizations like Amnesty International, Global Witness, and the International Committee of the Red Cross.
+Tom actively engages in pro bono work and has provided legal advisory services to organisations such as Amnesty International, Global Witness, and the International Committee of the Red Cross.

 Education